Topological Graphic Passwords And Their Matchings Towards Cryptography: Matching diversity

 By the results appeared in \cite{Yao-Liu-Yao-2017}, we can show other type of total set-labelling on bipartite graphs admitting set-ordered graceful labellings.

-The graceful graph $G$ shown in Fig.\ref{fig:K5-v-set-e-proper}(b) is a \emph{graceful matching} of $K_5$ having a v-set e-proper graceful labelling, and an odd-graceful graph $H$ shown in Fig.\ref{fig:K5-v-set-e-proper}(d) is an \emph{odd-graceful matching} of $K_5$ having a v-set e-proper odd-graceful labelling.
-The graceful graph $G$ and the odd-graceful graph $H$ can be obtained from $K_5$ by the vertex split operation of graph theory.
-Two graphs shown in Fig.\ref{fig:K5-v-set-e-proper}(b) and (d) can be shrunk back to $K_5$.
-Identifying two non-adjacent vertices $u,v$ of a graph $H$ into one $w=u\circ v$ if $N(u)\cap N(v)=\emptyset $ until, any pair of vertices $x,y$ of the last graph $H^*$ hold $|N(u)\cap N(v)|\geq 1$.
+The graceful graph $G$ shown in Fig.\ref{fig:K5-v-set-e-proper}(b) is a \emph{graceful matching} of $K_5$ admitting a v-set e-proper graceful labelling, and an odd-graceful graph $H$ shown in Fig.\ref{fig:K5-v-set-e-proper}(d) is an \emph{odd-graceful matching} of $K_5$ having a v-set e-proper odd-graceful labelling.
+The graceful graph $G$ and the odd-graceful graph $H$ can be obtained from $K_5$ by the vertex-split operation introduced in Section I. Two graphs shown in Fig.\ref{fig:K5-v-set-e-proper}(b) and (d) can be shrunk back to $K_5$.
+Identifying two non-adjacent vertices $u,v$ of a graph $H$ into one $w=u\circ v$ if $N(u)\cap N(v)=\emptyset $ until, any pair of vertices $x,y$ of the last graph $H^*$ hold $|N(u)\cap N(v)|\geq 1$ true.
 Clearly, $|E(H)|=|E(H^*)|$.
 We call $H^*$ a non-contracted graph, $H$ has a \emph{non-contracted $H^*$-kernel}.
 Two graphs shown in Fig.\ref{fig:K5-v-set-e-proper}(b) and (d) both have a non-contracted $K_5$-kernel.